You can't tell the story of the US without telling the story of Haiti

 - The US government's interests in Haiti existed decades prior to occupation in 1915

-(CNN)You can't mention Haiti's struggles without explaining it's complicated relationship with the US.
+(CNN)You can't mention Haiti's struggles without explaining its complicated relationship with the US.

 On Thursday, President Donald Trump expressed frustration about people coming to the United States from Haiti -- one of several "shithole countries."
 While he tried to dismiss the island nation in his remarks, history shows a long legacy of political and military intervention.